Second Garage Bar & Grill Location Opens

 Garage Bar & Grill offers a menu of burgers and sandwiches, including its signature Garage Burger; the Roadhog, a hickory pulled pork sandwich; and the You Dirty Bastard Brat – a brat infused with Founder’s Dirty Bastard.

-Its appetizer menu includes items like Drunken Mac, macaroni and cheese with candied ham and vodka cream sauce, and Nirto Nachos, a plate of tortilla chips covered in chili sauce and cheese sauce and topped with tomatoes, jalapenos, lettuce and onion.
+Its appetizer menu includes items like Drunken Mac, macaroni and cheese with candied ham and vodka cream sauce, and Nitro Nachos, a plate of tortilla chips covered in chili sauce and cheese sauce and topped with tomatoes, jalapenos, lettuce and onion.

 “We are excited to bring the popular Garage Bar & Grill concept to Godwin Heights,” Farhat said.